tverstraten/typedoc-umlclass/README.md

 ## Usage

 This is a fork from typedoc-classuml.
-This fork was cretaed to add options to generate diagrams for all classes and interfaces regardless of whether or not they are part of a hierarchy.
-Also, there is an otpion to exclude any class or interface from class diagram generation.
+This fork was created to add options to generate diagrams for all classes and interfaces regardless of whether or not they are part of a hierarchy.
+Also, there is an option to exclude any class or interface from class diagram generation.

 TypeDoc automatically detects plugins installed via npm.
 After installation TypeDoc can be used normally and